GhailanFadah/Neural-Networks/README.md

 <img width="841" alt="Screenshot 2024-10-27 at 1 32 12 AM" src="https://github.com/user-attachments/assets/99a0ec74-f256-4c28-b673-9a610593b97f">

 # Project 8: Bird-song Classifier
-built a network that takes a birds song audio converts it to its waveform and classifies the bird.
+built a network that takes a birds song audio converts it to its waveform and classifies the bird using CNN.
 Obtaines an accuracy of ~87% on bird song data set: https://xeno-canto.org/?gid=1.

 methodology: